backstage/backstage/.changeset/metal-clocks-suffer.md

 '@backstage/integration': patch
 ---

 Added support to create a git repository and publish a scaffolded project using a new action "publish:gitea" for gitea.
-The action currently supports to create a gitea org's repository - https://gitea.com/api/swagger#/organization/createOrgRepo
+The action currently supports to create a gitea repository owned by an organization.
+See: https://gitea.com/api/swagger#/organization/createOrgRepo